Baverne/comfyUI-TiledWan/README.md

 - Use `clamp_negative: False` when working with difference mode to preserve negative values for further processing
 - Enable `clamp_negative: True` for final output to ensure valid image data
 - Experiment with different blend modes for creative effects

+### TiledWan Image Statistics
+The TiledWan Image Statistics node can be found in the "TiledWan" category in the ComfyUI node browser.

+1. Connect any image to the input
+2. Enable or disable per-channel analysis based on your needs
+3. Run the workflow - statistics will be displayed in the ComfyUI console
+4. The node also outputs individual statistic values that can be used by other nodes

+**Console Output includes:**
+- **Basic Info**: Image dimensions, total pixels, memory usage, data type
+- **Global Statistics**: Min, max, mean, median, variance, standard deviation
+- **Per-Channel Analysis**: Individual statistics for R, G, B, A channels
+- **Distribution Analysis**: 10-bin histogram showing value distribution
+- **Percentiles**: Key percentile values for detailed distribution analysis
+- **Issue Detection**: Automatic warnings for potential problems

+**Use Cases:**
+- **Quality Control**: Detect images with unusual value ranges or distributions
+- **Debugging**: Understand what's happening to your images in complex workflows
+- **Optimization**: Identify images that might need preprocessing or normalization
+- **Analysis**: Extract numerical statistics for further processing or decision making

+**Tips:**
+- Enable per-channel analysis for color images to understand channel balance
+- Use the output values in mathematical nodes for dynamic workflow control
+- Check the console output for warnings about potential image issues
+- The pass-through design allows you to insert this node anywhere without breaking your workflow